Mitch Garver Player Props: Rangers vs. Blue Jays

-Mitch Garver -- hitting .257 with four doubles, a home run, four walks and five RBI in his past 10 games -- will be in action for the Texas Rangers versus the Toronto Blue Jays, with Kevin Gausman on the hill, on June 16 at 8:05 PM ET.
+After batting .250 with four doubles, a home run, four walks and five RBI in his past 10 games, Mitch Garver and the Texas Rangers face the Toronto Blue Jays (who will hand the ball to Kevin Gausman) at 4:05 PM ET on Saturday.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Angels.
+In his last game he had a hitless performance (0-for-4) against the Blue Jays.

 Mitch Garver Game Info & Props vs. the Blue Jays